keanehatescoding/strathmore_docs/First year Second Semimester Notes/Principles of Managemnet/Hybrid.md

 “Hybrid” means combining two different things.
-A hybrid organizational structure combines elements of both traditional hierarchical and modern flat structures, integrating functional, divisional, and matrix models.
+Hybrid structure and and matrix structure and more or less the same.

 Examples
 Starbucks is an example of a business with a hybrid organizational structure, combining functional, geographic, and product-based structures.